This is Episode 19! Join Visceral Concepts Founder Michael McNew as he clues you in on the 3 biggest secrets to content marketing.

 I’m not the greatest joke teller.

-I get a laugh about half the time at best.
+I get a laugh from my jokes about half the time at best.

 I stick with what’s available.
 It’s safer for me.

 Then there’s the type of image you’d call “amazing”.

 There are tons of things that can fall under this header.